AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/mean_waveforms/README.md

 residuals = channel x sample array of (raw data - mean)

+The variance and residuals are calculated only over the first 15 points in the waveform -- this gives a measure of noise that is independent of the variation in amplitude and shape of the spikes included in the cluster.

+The radius of the disk, given in number of sites, is an input parameter to C_Waves. **create_input_json.py** takes as a parameter the radius specified in um (c_Waves_snr_um) and translates it into sites for the probe type read in the SpikeGLX meta file.

 The C_Waves implementation is very efficient.
 It is turned on in **create_input_json.py** by setting:

 ```